 Fig. 1: Map of the regularly sampled stations, containing one graph on diazotrophic cyanobacteria biomass per area (seasonal mean biomass μ g/L); details see in Fig.2.
-Names of some Finnish coastal stations abbreviated.
 Stations in Bothnian Bay and Kattegat tested but results not presented.

 Fig. 2: Mean biomass (wet weight, μ g/L) of the three bloom-forming cyanobacteria genera in the different Baltic Sea areas (a-h) during their blooming period (note the different scales).
 The long-term average per area (all species together) is indicated by a horizontal line. "n" is total number of samples analysed for this region, "n.d." = not sufficient data.